mukundgaur/bti2023/BTI summer intern.md

 ```

 ##  Trim adaptor and low-quality sequences, polyA and rRNA to collect only the good reads
+This script removes adaptor, low-quality, polyA, and rRNA from the reads.
+The trimmomatic package is used to clean the adaptor and low-quality sequences, PRINSEQ++ is used to remove the polyA sequences, and bowtie is used to remove the rRNA sequences, since only mRNA sequences are needed for analysis.
+It also includes code to return the number of clean reads following the cleaning process.

 ```bash
 # Working directionary